Mejikan/BarBeerDrinker-Data-Generation/README.md

 # BarBeerDrinker
 ### Class Project

-This repository contains the code which generates renadom data as well as the SQL queries, triggers, and constraints used.
+This repository contains the code which generates random data as well as the SQL queries, triggers, and constraints used.
+Over 20,000 tuples of semi-realistic data is generated, making sure to fit certain constraints.
+Most of the seed data is scraped from the internet.

 * datagen
 	* datagen/data - contains all the source data for generation